 When people with disabilities are being abused, neglected, or exploited, DRA can help.
 Our abuse, neglect and exploitation team:

-- Monitors facilities, such as group homes, workshops, nursing homes, psychiatric residential treatment facilities (PRTF), and mental health facilities, for signs of abuse, neglect, and exploitation; and
+- Monitors public and private facilities, such as group homes, workshops, nursing homes, psychiatric residential treatment facilities (PRTF), and mental health facilities, to ensure protection of the individuals’ rights;

 What is abuse, neglect, and exploitation?